Nelson Shanks

 John Nelson Shanks (December 23, 1937 – August 28, 2015) was an American artist and painter.
-His best known works include his portrait of Diana, Princess of Wales, first shown at Hirschl & Adler Gallery in New York City, April 24 to June 28, 1996 and the portrait of president Bill Clinton for the National Portrait Gallery.
+His best known works include his portrait of Diana, Princess of Wales, first shown at Hirschl & Adler Gallery in New York City, April 24 to June 28, 1996, and the portrait of president Bill Clinton for the National Portrait Gallery.

-Shanks had been on the faculty of the Memphis Academy of Arts, the Art Institute of Chicago, the Art Students League of New York, the National Academy of Design and Studio Incamminati and was a resident of Andalusia, Pennsylvania.
+Shanks had been on the faculty of the Memphis Academy of Arts, the Art Institute of Chicago, the Art Students League of New York, the National Academy of Design, an his own Studio Incamminati and was a resident of Andalusia, Pennsylvania.
 He was an honorary member of the American Society of Classical Realism Guild of Artists.

 Shanks was a painter, teacher and art historian influential in the revival of Classical Realism in the United States.
 His portraits of royalty, politicians and celebrities added to his international profile as one of the foremost contemporary figurative painters.
 Shanks' philosophies and skills were shared through his teaching at various public and private institutions.
-In 2002, he founded Studio Incamminati in Philadelphia, Pennsylvania with his wife, Leona Shanks; an academy dedicated to the study, practice and spread of realist art using the philosophy and techniques espoused by Shanks.
+In 2002, he founded Studio Incamminati in Philadelphia, Pennsylvania, with his wife, Leona Shanks; an academy dedicated to the study, practice and spread of realist art using the philosophy and techniques espoused by Shanks.

 Early life

 Shanks was born in Rochester, New York.
-He lived in Wilmington, Delaware for most of his childhood.
+He lived in Wilmington, Delaware, for most of his childhood.
 He studied at the Kansas City Art Institute with Wilbur Niewald and in New York City at the National Academy of Design and the Art Students League.
 At New York's Art Students League, he earned his tuition serving as a monitor in classes taught by Robert Brackman, Ivan Olinsky and Edwin Dickinson.
 He studied privately with John Koch and Henry Hensche.
 Grants from the Elizabeth Greenshields Foundation and the Stacey Foundation allowed him to study in Florence with Pietro Annigoni at the Accademia de Belle Arti.
 He then taught in Memphis, Chicago and Pennsylvania, where he maintained a studio for over three decades.

 Career

 Commissioned work

 His portrait of Diana, Princess of Wales was completed in 1996.
-The painting was first shown at Hirschl & Adler Gallery in New York City, April 24 to June 28, 1996 and now hangs in the Princess's ancestral home at Althorp.
+The painting was first shown at Hirschl & Adler Gallery in New York City, April 24 to June 28, 1996, and now hangs in the Princess's ancestral home at Althorp.
 His other commissions include John Paul II, President Ronald Reagan, President Bill Clinton, and Luciano Pavarotti.